If you’re looking to compare the latest Sonicare brush to the Oral-B iO, please see our Oral-B iO vs Sonicare 9900 Prestige post.

 - Battery life

-- The DiamondClean Smart has a battery life of 3 weeks compared to the 12.5 days of the Oral-B.
+- The Sonicare DiamondClean Smart has better battery life at 3 weeks compared to the 2 of the iO*.

 - Charging stands

 - The DiamondClean Smart uses a more premium looking, but bulky charging glass.

 - The iO has a smaller, magnetic charging stand.